togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

 In other words, you have to *legitimately try* to accommodate disabled people in such a way so that they can use your services to get the same benefits and in the same manner as anyone else.

-It is worth mentioning that this not the opinion of a court or regulation issued by a bureaucratic body. **This is the actual law.** In general courts have tried to be fair about applying things but yes, **it is now and has been legal since 1992 to sue over violations.**
+It is worth mentioning that this is not the opinion of a court or regulation issued by a bureaucratic body. **This is the actual law** and carries a significantly higher precedence.
+In general courts have tried to be fair about applying things but yes, **it is now and has been legal since 1992 to sue over violations.**

 So now let's get back to the meat of the case at hand.